-Newly diagnosed multiple myeloma patients treated with lenalidomide in combination with low dose dexamethasone
+Newly diagnosed multiple myeloma patients who are not eligible for transplant treated with lenalidomide in combination with low dose dexamethasone

 - The combination of lenalidomide with low dose dexamethasone in newly diagnosed multiple myeloma patients is associated with a decreased incidence of grade 4 neutropenia (8.5% in Rd and Rd18, compared with 15% in MPT).
-Grade 4 febrile neutropenia was observed infrequently (0.6% compared with 0.7% in MPT). - The combination of lenalidomide with low dose dexamethasone in newly diagnosed multiple myeloma patients is associated with a decreased incidence of grade 3 and 4 thrombocytopenia (8.1 in Rd and Rd18 compared to 11% in MPT).
+Grade 4 febrile neutropenia was observed infrequently (0.6% compared with 0.7% in MPT). - The combination of lenalidomide with low dose dexamethasone in newly diagnosed multiple myeloma patients is associated with a decreased incidence of grade 3 and 4 thrombocytopenia (8.1% in Rd and Rd18 compared to 11% in MPT).

-Newly diagnosed multiple myeloma patients treated with lenalidomide in combination with melphalan and prednisone
+Newly diagnosed multiple myeloma patients who are not eligible for transplant treated with lenalidomide in combination with melphalan and prednisone